SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 1997 - The world-wide-web, which was started by document sharing amongs academics, was built on HTML, with URLs (Unique Resource Locators) - that linked the documents and gave academics access to scientific research.

-Web 1.0 started as a document storage and sharing experiment, till the advent the introduction of CSS, Cascading Style Sheets, which provided more opportunities for styling the typewriter style printed page.
+Web 1.0 started as a document storage and sharing experiment, the introduction of CSS, provided more opportunities for styling the typewriter-style printed page that was a bit dull to the eye and difficult to read.

 Kooky sites like [Sad Girl](https://sadgrl.online/) and [Cassie Online](https://www.cassieonline.co.uk/), being examples of the next phase in the development of the web where people built sites for fun, self-expression and creativity.

-It was not just with content, but with top-level-domains, that the sites explored - `https://carol.gg/` and `https://ghost.computer/`  being examples - the `.gg` and `.computer` are the top-level-domains - today there is a scrabble for the more commercial `.com` top-level-domain names.
-Even where the top-level-domain names were creative, the secondary-domain names like
+It was not just with content, but with top-level-domains (TLDs), that content creators showed creativity.

+TLDs are the final extension of a web name, for example `.com`.
+If you look at the sites, `https://carol.gg/` and `https://ghost.computer/` the unusual TLDs were expressions of the individual.
+Today, everyone want a `.com` which is easily recognisable globally.

+Even if TLDs were not creative, secondary-domain names like which are the memorable part of the domain name before the `.com` extention, were truly memorable - `https://lynnandtonic.com/` and `https://darn.es/` showed the creative flair that early developers had.

-`https://lynnandtonic.com/` and `https://darn.es/` showed the creative flair that early developers had, some of this has been retained - `lyndaandtonic` and `google` are creative names, but today's creative naming seem to be more about brand building than self-expression.
+Some of this creative flair has been retained, Koonin, concedes - `google` being an example, but today's creative naming seem to be more about brand building than self-expression, is the point of difference between a name like `lynnandtonic` which simply was an expression of Stephanie Eckles, a CSS specialist's creative flair.

 Another common feature of these sites are, they are all built in HTML and CSS with no JavaScript in sight.
-The purpose of early websites of the 1990s were to be creative and kooky to mark your individuality on the web.
+The purpose of early websites of the 1990s were to be creative and full of personality to mark the developer's individuality on the web.

 Web 2.0 was coined in 1999 by [Darci DiNucci](http://darcyd.com/), whose personal website display all the characteristics of Web 1.0 static pages, no email form, you need to download a CV which is stored on a URL rather than a database, limited CSS and no JavaScript.
 The name Web 1.0 was retrofitted by DiNucci a UI-UX and technical writer, to differentiate Web 2.0 which was more feature rich.

 One of the early movers to shift the dynamic of the web as a document storage system for academics and researchers, was the content generator, [My Space](https://myspace.com/) which also socialised content.

-Web 2.0, played to DiNucci's strengths - a focus on the user-experience(UX), personalisation of the user-journey with UXD (ux-design frameworks), data stored server-side with Application Protocol Interfaces (APIs) allowing for maps to be placed on a page by calling resources with an Application Programming Interface (API).
-The use of data stored on a server and APIs along with improved UI-UXD encouraged more users to post blogs, comments, reactions, photographs, images making the web more interconnected and devices and infrastructures more interoperable.
+Web 2.0, played to DiNucci's strengths - a focus on the user-experience(UX), personalisation of the user-journey with UXD (UX-Design frameworks), data stored server-side with Application Protocol Interfaces (APIs) making it easy to use a variety of resources from different sources on a web page.

+The increased use of APIs along with improved UI-UXD encouraged more users to post blogs, comments, reactions, photographs, images making the web more interconnected and devices and infrastructures more interoperable.

 As a precursor to Web 2.0, where the consumer created the content, in Koonin’s opinion, MySpace ruined the web for these indie sites.
 The term Web 2.0, was only widely adopted in 2004 in a conference where DiNucci's original terminology to differentiate the 2 versions of the web was viralised.